 Glide path systems were further developed with the aim of reducing the number of instruments, which decreases the possibility of errors and significantly speeds up the procedure [7, 8].
-Also, the emergence of new technological solutions, design modifications and transformation of conventional NiTi alloy and different thermal treatments led to the optimization of microstructure and resistance to cyclic fatigue of glide path instruments [20, 21].
-The improvement of cutting efficiency, passability and flexibility of glide path systems (especially in curved canals)
+Also, the emergence of new technological solutions, design modifications and transformation of conventional NiTi alloy and different thermal treatments led to the optimization of glide path instruments microstructure and resistance to cyclic fatigue [20, 21].

+The improvement of cutting efficiency, passability and flexibility of glide path systems (especially in curved canals) was achieved by manufacturing instruments from martensitic alloy [23, 24].